jepser/typeform/readme.txt

 Notice the only parameter required is the url.

 == Changelog ==

+= 0.4 =
+* Added new embed options (embed, drawer, classic) - More info at: https://www.typeform.com/help/embed-a-typeform/
+* Added same new options to widget
+* Added link option on classic (popup) and drawer
+* Added link style option on classic (popup) and drawer

 = 0.3.2 =
 * Fix javascript issue with ACF and other plugin that uses custom post types without editor